cypherpunklab/manifesto/README.md

 ## Dealing with merge conflicts:

 If you get a merge conflict, you will need to resolve it before your pull request can be merged.
 You can do this manually on github by clicking the `Resolve conflicts` button.
+You might have to do this multiple times if branches go in before yours.
 This will bring you to a page where you can edit the file.
 You will see something like this:

 ```diff
 [